Updated: August 29, 2023

 Slightly confused, I asked what’s the difference between the two.

 She simply said, “The good life is where everything comes easy for you; while the beautiful life is where difficulties happen very often, but you always manage to overcome them.”

 After she said that, I instantly knew what I wanted.
 But how about you?
 If you were to choose, which one would you want?

 Filipinos are said to be resilient; as evident by our history where we, as a nation, have always managed to work together in camaraderie to survive economic difficulties and environmental calamities.

 But how exactly do we manage crisis as a nation?
-Or to put more aptly, how did our resilience came about?
+Or to put it more aptly, how did our resilience come about?